ThingLabsIo/ThingLabsIo.github.io/pages/photon-lab06.md

 The ambient light sensor device code is very similar to the code you wrote in [Lab 04][lab04].
 Create a new file in the same directory as the other labs and name it <strong>lab06_lightSensor.js</strong>.
 Following is the code for that file.

 {% highlight javascript %}
-// Define the Jonny Five and Spark-IO variables var five = require ("johnny-five"),
+// Define the Jonny Five and Particle-IO variables var five = require ("johnny-five"),
     board, photoresistor;
-var Spark = require("spark-io");
+var particle = require("particle-io");
 var Store = require("nitrogen-file-store"),
     nitrogen = require("nitrogen"),
     service, lightSensor;